Style Guide

 **Example**: developers create a branch named docs/add-webhook-guide

-If passive voice improves clarity or readability, use it - but this is likely rare.
+Clarity Over Rules: if passive voice improves clarity or readability, use it - but this is likely rare.
 When in doubt, rewrite in active voice.

 Add a term to Quick Reference